Profile

 🛠️ Troubleshooting

-What if the quiche is browned on top but still runny inside?
+What if the top is browned but the middle is still soft?

 💡 Tips and Variations

-• For a vegetarian twist, replace the smoked pork with smoked tofu or sautéed mushrooms.
+• For a vegetarian quiche, replace the Kassler with smoked tofu, sautéed mushrooms or well-browned mixed mushrooms.
+These add umami and structure.

 📦 Storage